Maximum of the membrane model on regular trees: A random walk representation for the covariance function

-\begin{remark} Without the presence of $\eta$ the series describing the covariances might not be absolutely summable on every graph, as discussed in an example in~\cite{vanderbei}.
+\end{theorem} Note that~\eqref{eq:nh_solution_2} is a re-writing of the solution~\eqref{eq:nh_solution} which is a by-product of Vanderbei's proof. \begin{remark} Without the presence of $\eta$ the series describing the covariances might not be absolutely summable on every graph, as discussed in an example in~\cite{vanderbei}.
 However in our case, that is for regular trees where we have exponential decay of correlations for $\vr$, one can show that $\eta_t$ does not play any role and can in fact be avoided altogether.
-Also note that since $\{\tau_i-\tau_{i-1}:\, i\ge 1\}$ need not be i.i.d. the terms involving excursion times to $\Lambda^c$ in~\eqref{eq:nh_solution} must be dealt with with care.
+Also note that since $\{\tau_i-\tau_{i-1}:\, i\ge 1\}$ need not be i.i.d. the terms involving excursion times to $\Lambda^c$ in~\eqref{eq:nh_solution} must be dealt with care.

 We also note that the representation \eqref{eq:nh_solution_2} is not directly stated as a theorem in \cite{vanderbei} but if one goes through the proof of Theorem 4 in \cite{vanderbei} then it follows immediately. \end{remark}